4W4I5/Semester-4-Notes/FSE/Sessional 2 Prep/FSE Sessional 2 Quick Notes.md

 - ## Process of creating a Flow Diagram
 - ### Data Flow Diagram
 - ### Control Flow Diagram
+	- Aka flowchart
+	- Graphed as a sequence of steps and in what order they are executed.
+	- Refer to the
 Behavior model = State diagram, sequence diagram

 - ##### Negotiation